kenesu-h/freight-stats-api/README.md

 Providing no (valid) parameters will give you all rows.
 However, regardless of your query, the amount of rows will be limited to only 500.

+# Setup
+Clone the repo, install the dependencies using Maven, and run FreightStatsApplication.Main.

+I don't usually like using IDEs, but IntelliJ has built-in Maven support.
+Using it will make your life significantly easier.

 # Example
 I'll give some examples so you can have an idea of everything from basic requests to advanced ones.